mstill3/spark-for-dummies/Everything.md

 - Spark is 100x faster in memory and 10x faster on disk (heap) than mapreduce
 - `reduceByKey()` is a bottleneck because it is a wide transformation
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn

-### Akka
-- Apache Spark is actually built on Akka.
-- Akka is a general purpose framework to create reactive, distributed, parallel and resilient concurrent applications in Scala or Java.
-Akka uses the Actor model to hide all the thread-related code and gives you really simple and helpful interfaces to implement a scalable and fault-tolerant system easily.
-A good example for Akka is a real-time application that consumes and process data coming from mobile phones and sends them to some kind of storage.
-- Apache Spark (not Spark Streaming) is a framework to process batch data using a generalized version of the map-reduce algorithm.
-A good example for Apache Spark is a calculation of some metrics of stored data to get a better insight of your data.
-The data gets loaded and processed on demand.
-- Apache Spark Streaming is able to perform similar actions and functions on near real-time small batches of data the same way you would do it if the data would be already stored.
-- I believe that as of Spark 1.6 Spark no longer uses Akka - Akka was replaced by Netty.
-Regardless, Spark used Akka only for communicating between nodes, not processing